uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

     func main() {

-        // Some codes contained in this part
+        // Some codes

         uadmin.Register(
             // Some registered models
             models.Expression{}, // <-- place it here
         )

-        // Some codes contained in this part
+        // Some codes
     }

 Run the application.
 Go to the Expressions model and add at least 3 interjections, all Status set to "Keep".